Adjust Visualizations Using the Visualizer

 Custom Visualizer

-Use the Custom visualizer option to assign a color to a newly-uploaded System or component group.
+Use the Custom visualizer option to assign a color to a newly-uploaded component group.

-1. Select the button beside the name of your recently-uploaded System on the 3D Viewer Settings Plugin → Groups pane.
+1. Select the button beside the name of your new component group on the 3D Viewer Settings → Groups tab (in the Unloaded → Custom Groups section).

 2. Select the Custom visualization option on the drop-down Visualizer menu.

-3. Click the artist palette icon to the right of the system name in the 3D Viewer Settings Plugin → Groups pane → Loaded section.
+3. Click the color palette icon to the right of the system name in the 3D Viewer Settings → Groups pane → Loaded section.